Mandatory Continuing Legal Education (MCLE)

 - The application fee is $40.
-Non-profit sponsors who apply for accreditation of live CLE activities that are two (2) hours or less in length and held in Idaho shall pay a reduced application fee of $20.
+Non-profit course providers who apply for accreditation of live CLE activities that are two (2) hours or less in length and held in Idaho shall pay a reduced application fee of $20.
 No application fee is required for applications submitted by the Idaho Supreme Court, the Bar and its sections or district bar associations, the Idaho Law Foundation, Inc., or individual members of the Idaho State Bar.
 Application fees cannot be paid by credit card.

 - Idaho uses a 60 minute hour and credits are rounded to the nearest quarter hour.

 - No credit will be given for time spent in introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity; courses attended in preparation for, or prior to, admission to the practice of law; courses included in the curriculum of a college or university undergraduate degree program; or courses on marketing, client cultivation, general time management or stress reduction, computer training that is not specific to attorneys, general business topics, or vendor-sponsored activities designed solely to promote products or services.

 - Accreditation will be good for the calendar year in which it was given.
 A new application does not have to be submitted if the course is held again within the same calendar year and if it is exactly the same (same topics, same times and same speakers).
 Written notification of the new courses dates should be submitted as soon as they are scheduled.
 If a course is held again in the following calendar year, it must be applied for again.